ClusterHQ/flocker/docs/kubernetes-integration/manual-install.rst

 Manually Installing Flocker with Kubernetes
 ===========================================

 #.
-Follow the :ref:`full-installation-with-kubernetes` steps, to install Flocker.
+Follow the :ref:`full-installation-with-kubernetes` steps.
 #.
 Follow the :ref:`post-installation-configuration-with-kubernetes` steps, to configure authentication and your chosen backend.
    These steps also include the enablement of the control service and the agent services.
 #.
 Install :ref:`Kubernetes <manually-install-kubernetes>`.